 Mobility is one of the hottest sectors, with start-ups and traditional OEMs constantly developing new technologies and transportation options.

 Companies like Uber and Lyft have driven the expansion of the ride-hailing market, with many people relying on these services for their everyday transportation needs.
-In 2023 alone, Uber generated $37.2 billion in revenue, marking a remarkable 16% increase from the previous year.
+In 2025 alone, Uber generated over $50 billion in revenue, with more than 40 million trips taken daily.
 The growing demand for convenient, time-saving transportation, coupled with the rising costs of vehicle ownership, fuels the continued growth of these services.

 However, with the rise of these new services, MaaS operators must ensure they have the right processes to remain compliant with legislation regarding driver’s license verification.
 In the UK, there are several mandates that require compliance.